kailash-manasarovar/statement/docs/timeline/2024/january.md

 #### Madrid airport

-- While I'm emailing Steve with the details, I experience extreme activity online.
+- While I'm emailing Steve on my mobile phone with the results of my investigation, I experience extreme activity online.
 - Steve and I have a very loving yet professional relationship.
 - Nevertheless, whenever I finished an email to Steve with love, I feel an intense jealousy not from myself.
 - When I get on the plane, I bang my head quite hard accidentally, except it doesn't seem accidental, and it didn't hurt at all.